|

 a result of their activities in grades 5-8, all students should

-develop understanding of
+develop understanding of 1.

-Structure and function in living systems
+Structure and function in living systems2.
+Reproduction and heredity

 3. Regulation and behavior